herjuno/flan-chanbot/README.md

 # flan-chanbot
-Just a Discord.js Bot made by a few people.
+Just an discord.js Bot made by a few people.

 # Running